JoelOtter/git-branch-i/README.md

 You can now run `git branch-i` to use the tool, so long as your Go directory is on your system path.

+## Usage

+* Branches can be navigated using the arrow keys, j and k, Pg Up/Down, or Ctrl+N and Ctrl+P.
+* Choose a branch with the return key.
+* Exit with Escape or Ctrl+C.